icgrp/ese532_handouts/ese532_handouts/hw2/homework_submission.md

 </style>

 1. **Identify**
-    a.
-For the application you downloaded in hw2/assignment, describe the operation performed on the input data by each function and why you might want to perform the operation (3 lines for each of Scale, Filter, Differentiate, Compress).
+    1. For the application you downloaded in hw2/assignment, describe the operation performed on the input data by each function and why you might want to perform the operation (3 lines for each of Scale, Filter, Differentiate, Compress).